MakanAKaregar/ESA_CAMEO_WGAST/Altimetry_validation/README.md

   <br>
 </p>
 - water level time series from existing virtual gauges in the DAHITI database (DGFI-TUM):
 These data are accessed and downloaded through the official portal: https://dahiti.dgfi.tum.de/en/map/.

+Further the ground-based observations,other ancillary data are used:
+- SWORD dataset:
+The SWORD database is used for the river slope correction and publicly available here: https://www.swordexplorer.com/.
+The slope correction applied in this study follows the methodology described in: https://doi.org/10.1016/j.jhydrol.2024.132553.
+- River mask :
+The river mask, provided by the National Institute of Cartography (Cameroon), is used for spatial filtering.
+It allows the isolation of valid river pixels and the removal of non-water or out-of-basin observations within the Sanaga basin, ensuring that only measurements located within the hydrological domain of interest are retained.

 ## Workflow Description